CampR2/meal-mixer/app/interface/command/README.txt

-This package will eventually hold the command line inerface.
+This package will eventually hold the command line inerface with core with limited core functionality.
-This interface will have core functioality only.